 - i.
 An Authorised Participant with physical CP notes may decide to dematerialise CP(s) with the CSD by completing the relevant form. - ii.
 All holders of CP notes shall route the notes through the Authorised Participant who will then submit on the CSD authorised platform in dematerialized form. - iii.
 Authorised Participants may also decide to keep the CPs in physical form with the CSD (subject to service agreement with CSD), acting as the Custodian for the issue. - iv.
 Authorised Participants can also lodge the CP(s) electronically by using the CSD e-lodgement format. - v.
 The Authorised Participants (or Arranger) will advise the CSD, after dematerialisation or elodgement to transfer CPs to Noteholders' (or their custodians') accounts at the CSD before trading commences. - vi.
+The Authorised Participant shall provide the schedule of all the subscribers and their expected holdings to the CSD for distribution.
+The Authorised Participant will electronically lodge CPs with the CSD and advise the CSD after lodgement to transfer the CPs to the sub-accounts, individual accounts or custodians accounts of the beneficial owners of the Notes.

+vii.
 Cut-off time for e-lodgement of CPs is 10.00 a.m. on the day before the value date, and the CSD shall process the same within 24 hours of receipt.